-4. Bicycle Paths
+4. Bicycle/trail Paths

-One of the major specific improvements desired by the survey respondents was bicycle paths.
-Bike paths will serve as excellent recreational facilities by themselves but may also function as important non-motorized circulation through the City.
-The plan proposes locating a bikeway (shared bicycle/pedestrian path adjacent to the roadway) along existing road rights-of-way.
-It is intended to allow bicycle and pedestrian circulation from major residential areas, recreation areas, recreation areas, community centers and educational facilities.
+One of the major specific improvements desired by the survey respondents was bicycle/trail paths.
+Bike/trail paths will serve as excellent recreational facilities by themselves but may also function as important non-motorized circulation through the City.
+The plan proposes locating a bikeway or a trail head (shared bicycle/pedestrian path adjacent to the roadway) along existing road rights-of-way.
+It is intended to allow bicycle and pedestrian circulation from major residential areas, recreation areas, community centers and educational facilities.
 Major connections within the bike trail system should include: (1) Fox Memorial Park and Lake Alliance Park (along the sewage treatment lagoons); (2) Vermontville Highway between M-50 and M-100; and (3) connect nearby "rails to trails" facilities.
 Additionally, connectivity of sidewalk along Lansing Road of the local business district to Lake Alliance Park.
 With this the City will have completed connecting all City Parks by sidewalks for everyone to have access with safety in mind.
+TIFA has connected sidewalks along the Lansing Road in phases, and additionally, the Tri-County Regional Planning Commission is in the process discussions/meetings of connecting a trail route from Lansing River Trail to the Paul Henry-Thornapple Trail.